MasterClass: Classes

+Funding

+MasterClass was started with $4.5 million in initial funding and two seed-funding rounds totaling $1.9 million.
+This was followed by $15 million in funding announced in 2016, $35 million in 2017, and $80 million in 2018.
+In May 2020, MasterClass raised $100 million in a Series E funding round led by Fidelity Investments, bringing total funding to approximately $240 million.

+In May 2021, the company received $225 million in a Series F round, giving it a $2.75 billion valuation according to CNBC reporting.

 Reception

 Reviewers have noted that some of the courses, such as those related to the performing arts, require that students already have some basic proficiency.
 The courses were also noted for their high production values, and for inspiring students to continue to pursue the subject matter.
 Exposure to popular celebrities was also reported as a benefit.
 The Verge noted that while the subscriptions initially lasted a lifetime, different courses have different replay value.
 The publication also noted the challenge of keeping students on the site to take additional classes.

 In 2019, chef Dominique Ansel's MasterClass on French pastries received a James Beard Foundation Broadcast Media Award in the Online Video, Fixed Location and/or Instructional category.

 In 2020, MasterClass won two Webby Awards, for Education & Reference in the Apps, Mobile & Voice category, and for Media Streaming in the Web category.

-In 2021, MasterClass again won two Webby Awards, as well as a Webby People's Voice Award.
+MasterClass won two Webby Awards in 2021, as well as a Webby People's Voice Award.